+The Bayview airfield is maintained for the exclusive use of BRCM club members.
 Compliance with the BRCM Rules and MAAC Safety Code is required at all times to maintain a safe environment.
 It is everyone’s responsibility to ensure safe flight operations.
-Do your part.

 Continued or flagrant disregard of the BRCM rules and MAAC Safety Code will bring disciplinary action by the BRCM Board.